Starting Your Lessons

-To find the custom lessons you will need to select the drop down box in the top left of the screen, and then select the “Optional Timings” option, it will then take you to the list of “Optional Timings” that are assigned to your grading profile.
+To find the custom lessons you will need to select the magnifying glass in the top left of the screen, and then select the “Optional Timings” option, it will then take you to the list of “Optional Timings” that are assigned to your grading profile.

-Here we can see the “Optional Timings” that are assigned to my grading profile, and that only one of them is actually required to be completed.(Lesson 9) These lessons can range from 15 seconds up to 5 minutes.
-The same method can be used to get to “Created Lessons” and the
+Here we can see the “Optional Timings” that are assigned to my grading profile.
+These lessons can range from 15 seconds up to 5 minutes.
+The same method can be used to get to “Created Lessons” and to “Tests.”

 In our programs we offer many types of reports.
 We will start with our Progress Report.
-There are two ways that you can access your Progress Report, one being on the student home page(image 1) the other being from the shortcut at the top of the screen(image 2)
+Select Reports on the top of your browser, and then select Progress Report

 Once we are in the reports menu we can see all of the lessons and the highest scores that have met the minimum requirements so far.

-Our next report is our Effort Reports They can be access from the top toolbar and from the home page as well.
-We have a Daily Effort Report and a Lesson Effort Report
+Our next report is our Effort Report They can be accessed from the top toolbar by selecting Reports, and then selecting Effort Report.

-The second image is a detailed view of one of the data points.
-If you hove your pointer over of your data points, you will see a small notification giving the total effort for that day.
+The second image is a detailed view of one of the data points(small blue dot).
 If you were to click the data point, you would see which lessons were completed, how much time was spent on each of the lessons, and what time the lesson was completed.

 Please Note: Effort is only counted when the student types for longer than 5 seconds, faster than 5wpm, and with less than 10 errors.